akan0038-hue/akbms5008mastersthesis/Analysis/README.md

 AlphaFold3 models of NRPS thioesterase (TE) domain complexes, plus the downstream R analysis and PyMOL figure scripts built on top of it.

+Takes AF3 output as input — the AF3 runs themselves are generated and submitted by the scripts in `../AF3 job scripts/` (see that folder's README), using sequences from `../FASTA/`.
+This folder only needs a completed AF3 output tree; it doesn't care how that tree was produced.

 ```
 .
 ├── te_autoscan.py     # the scan itself (this section of the README)